 Another classical instance of the method applies to nonsingular linear differential equations with analytic coefficients.
-In combination with Lemma~\ref{lem:recdeq} above, it allows us to derive bounds on linear recurrence sequences with polynomial coefficients, including recurrences of infinite order.
+In combination with Lemma~\ref{lem:recdeq} above, it allows us to derive bounds on linear recurrence sequences with polynomial coefficients.
+Note that, since the correspondence described in Lemma~\ref{lem:recdeq} maps~$S$ to~$z^{-1}$, Proposition~\ref{prop:maj deq} covers the case of recurrences of infinite order.

 \begin{proposition} Let $a_0, \ldots, a_{r - 1}, b \in \mathbb{C} [[z]]$, $\hat{a}_0, \ldots, \hat{a}_{r - 1}, \hat{b} \in \mathbb{R}_{\geqslant 0} [[z]]$ be such that $a_k \ll \hat{a}_k$ for $0 \leqslant k < r$ and $b \ll \hat{b}$.
 Assume that $\hat{y} \in \mathbb{R} [[z]]$ is a solution of the equation